Accessibility statement for Get funding to improve animal health and welfare

 Feedback and contact information

-If you find any problems that are not listed on this page, or if you think we’re not meeting accessibility requirements, please contact:
+If you find any problems that are not listed on this page, or if you think we’re not meeting accessibility requirements, please contact the Rural Payments Agency (RPA) using the details below.

 - email ruralpayments@defra.gov.uk